kneo/indi-bresserexos2/README.md

 >``sudo apt-get install libindi1 libindidriver1 libindi-data libindi-dev libindi-plugins libindialignmentdriver1``

-This should be done on astroberry, but if you are using another distribution, this may be necessary.
+This should be done on Astroberry, but may be necessary on a different distribution.

 ### Development Tools and Build System
 Please check if cmake is installed, since its the primary build system and throw in a build-essential for good measure.

 >``sudo apt-get install cmake build-essential``

-This should already be installed on Astroberry, but may be necessary on a different distribution.
+Apart from cmake, this should already be installed on Astroberry, but may be necessary on a different distribution.

 Wait until everything is installed, and continue with building the driver.